Bhond/pyDLShowcase/README.md

 ## CIFAR10
 This one is an introduction to computer vision.
 The goal is to learn how to implement ConvNets.
+It runs.
+Don't know if the learning is working because I don't have a decent GPU.
+Pending testing...

 ## YOLO
 This one will be an introduction to computer vision.
 The goal is to learn